 Being Progressive means moving forward, promoting change, and constantly improving.
 We live up to our name, not just by being an innovator, but by embracing our different backgrounds, cultures, experiences, and ways of thinking.

-This June, we donated $1M through our foundation to the Equal Justice Initiative in support of the organization’s goals to end mass incarceration, excessive punishment and racial injustice.
-We know our words and actions aren’t enough to bring about broader change, so we are working to help enact change at a higher level through my involvement with the Business Roundtable and as a member of the CEO Action for Diversity & Inclusion.
-We know that much work lies ahead in our communities.
-We must and will do more.
+We know our words and actions alone aren’t enough to bring about broader change, so we are working to help enact change at a higher level through my involvement with the Business Roundtable and as a member of the CEO Action for Diversity & Inclusion.
+Much work lies ahead in our communities and we are committed to being part of the solution.

 President & Chief Executive Officer